 It is also recommended to utilize the Export/Import options which is a handy tool to replay the configuration fast in specific cases where needed e.g. Central Repository migration and similar events:

 Advanced configuration management

-The aforementioned configuration process is considered to be used in the majority of use cases, but for advanced needs, the advanced measures have to be taken.
+The explained configuration process is considered to be used in the majority of use cases, but for advanced needs, advanced measures have to be taken.
 The configuration mode is switched by choosing the Advance button:

 The advanced filter allows the highest level of granularity in creating reporting filter rules and thus allowing precise reporting of the required data.